19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 |            10 |  3,000,000 |
 | Higher Levels | +1 million |

-## Session Method (Story Games)
+## Story XP

 *Optional Rule*
-This optional XP rule is as follows.
-It is better suited for less lethal games.
-- The GM awards 1-5 XP at the end of the session based on how successful the party was that session, however this campaign defines success.
+The GM awards 1-5 XP at the end of the session based on how successful the party was that session, however this campaign defines success.

+A PC *can* [Level Up](Level.md#Level%20Up) when they have 10 XP.

+PCs need to [Level Up](Level.md#Level%20Up) during [Downtime](Level.md#Downtime).
+After PCs [Level Up](Level.md#Level%20Up), their XP resets to 0.

+The GM may require that PCs need to complete a 'quest' prior to leveling up to certain levels.
+*Generally levels 5, 7, 9, and 10 would be the 'quest' levels.*

+The following guidelines apply to the GM when granting XP.
+The GM can

+- 5 XP is reserved for especially impactful sessions.
-	- XP rewards of 3 or 4 should be how much a competent group usually gets.
+- 3-4 XP is how much a good session usually grants the party.
-	- 5 XP is reserved for especially impactful sessions
+- 2 XP should be for sessions where the party did a lot of wheel spinning.
-	- 1 XP is reserved for the party's worst defeats.
+- 1 XP should be reserved for sessions where basically nothing happened.
-	- This allows flexibility of what success for a given party looks like and puts the GM and players on the same page for how close they are to leveling up.
-	- This also removes any fuss over minor XP squabbles since it happens at the end of the session and is easily calculated.
-- PCs level up at 10 XP and resets to 0.
-- XP should get harder to acquire as PCs get to higher levels.
-- Levels 5 and up may require PCs to complete a 'quest' to Level Up.

-There is an argument to be made that we learn more from our failures than our successes.
-While this is true, the behavior a game rewards is the behavior a game encourages, and we don't want the PCs to be trying to fail, it makes for a bad story and a bad game.
+	- This may be a sign to talk to your group about their enjoyment of the game.
+- Alternatively, the GM can use dice to determine XP rewards (d3+1 is recommend).

+This method allows flexibility around leveling up and puts the GM more in charge of pacing.